China to keep investing in euro zone debt

 Detailed policies and reforms to be launched by Europe can serve as "platforms" for China and other BRICS countries to help Europe, Zhou said.

-(Additional reporting by Ben Blanchard, and Chris Buckley in Washington; Writing by Lucy Hornby and Zhou Xin)
+(Additional reporting by Chris Buckley in Washington; Writing by Lucy Hornby and Zhou Xin; Editing by Jacqueline Wong and Neil Fullick)